-Marva Johnson is the Vice President, State Government Affairs, for Charter Communications South Region.
+Marva Johnson is the Group Vice President, State Government Affairs, for Charter Communications South Region.
 In this role, Marva oversees state government affairs, regulatory, local franchising, state legislative matters, and implementing strategies for government and community initiatives for the nine Charter states across the Southern United States.
 Marva joined Charter Communications in 2016 with a focus on state Government Relations throughout the Southeast including Alabama, Florida, Georgia, Kentucky, Maryland, North Carolina, South Carolina, Tennessee, and Virginia.

 Prior to Charter, Johnson was Corporate Vice President, Government and Industry Affairs with Bright House Networks.
 In 2006, she joined the company as a key leader that brought the company’s competitive local exchange carrier (CLEC) forward from concept to operational reality.
 Bright House Networks became the second largest wireline provider of voice services in the state of Florida.
 Johnson’s tenure in the technology-driven industries includes prior service in numerous legal, regulatory and policy roles.